The Best Swimming Holes Near Portland

 Cost: $5 per car for parking.

-Nearby: Level Beer is a craft brewery in an old produce market in far-out northeast Portland.
-The greenhouse has been converted into a gorgeous patio, and there’s a couple of solid food carts out front.
+Nearby: Level Beer is a spacious, open-air craft brewery in an old produce market right off Marine Drive in far-out northeast Portland.
+The greenhouse has been converted into a gorgeous patio, the backyard has ample room for well-behaved doggos and kiddos, and there’s a couple of solid food carts out front as well.

 How to get there: By car, head towards Oaks Amusement Park, then take a left into the parking lot once you turn off Tacoma Street.
 By bike, take the Springwater Trail south towards Oaks Park until you find a beach area you like.